-The host committee at all events is required to provide the Baseball Canada representative and the Baseball Canada Official Scorer with a per diem of \$65 per day per the Baseball Canada per diem policy.
+The host committee at all events is required to provide the Baseball Canada Official Scorer with a per diem of \$65 per day per the Baseball Canada per diem policy.
 Hosts are responsible for all days the umpires are assigned for, which includes Monday even if no games end up being rescheduled.
 Meals provided by the host (e.g. breakfast at hotel, reception) may be deducted from the per diem upon approval by Baseball Canada.